awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 # Private registry authentication for tasks<a name="private-auth"></a>

-Private registry authentication for tasks using AWS Secrets Manager enables you to store your credentials securely and then reference them in your container definition\.
-This allows your tasks to use images from private repositories\.
-This feature is supported by tasks using both the Fargate or EC2 launch types\.
+Private registry authentication for tasks using AWS Secrets Manager enables you to store your credentials securely and then reference them in your task definition\.
+This provides a way to reference container images that exist in private registries outside of AWS that require authentication in your task definitions\.
+This feature is supported by tasks hosted on Fargate, Amazon EC2 instances, and external instances using Amazon ECS Anywhere\.

 **Important**
 If your task definition references an image stored in Amazon ECR, this topic does not apply\.
 For more information, see [Using Amazon ECR Images with Amazon ECS](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_ECS.html) in the *Amazon Elastic Container Registry User Guide*\.

-For tasks using the EC2 launch type, this feature requires version 1\.19\.0 or later of the container agent; however, we recommend using the latest container agent version\.
+For tasks hosted on Amazon EC2 instances, this feature requires version `1.19.0` or later of the container agent; however, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

-For tasks using the Fargate launch type, this feature requires platform version 1\.2\.0 or later\.
+For tasks hosted on Fargate, this feature requires platform version `1.2.0` or later\.
 For information, see [AWS Fargate platform versions](platform_versions.md)\.

 Within your container definition, specify the `repositoryCredentials` object with the details of the secret that you created\.
 The secret you reference can be from a different Region or a different account than the task using it\.